YugabyteDB smart drivers for YSQL

 (Note that currently this feature is not available in the YugabyteDB Python Smart Driver.)

-Topology-aware connection load balancing
+Topology-aware load balancing

 For a database deployment that spans multiple regions, evenly distributing requests across all database nodes may not be optimal.
 With topology-aware connection load balancing, you can target nodes in specified geo-locations.
 The driver then distributes connections uniformly among the nodes in the specified locations.
 This is beneficial in the following situations: